c2FmZQ/c2FmZQ/README.md

 Once an album is shared, there is really no way to completely _unshare_ it.
 The permissions on the album can be changed, but it is impossible to control what happens to the files that were previously shared.
 They could have been downloaded, exported, published to the New York Times, etc.

 ## c2FmZQ Server

 c2FmZQ-server is an API server with a relatively small footprint.
-It can run just about anywhere, as long as it has access to lots of disk space, a modern CPU.
+It can run just about anywhere, as long as it has access to a lot of disk space, and a modern CPU.
 It must be reachable by the client(s) via HTTPS.

-The server needs at two pieces of information: the name of the directory where its data will be stored, and a passphrase to protect the data.
-The passphrase _can_ be stored in a file, otherwise the server will prompt for it when it starts.
+The server needs at least two pieces of information: the name of the directory where its data will be stored, and a passphrase to protect the data.
+The passphrase _can_ be read from a file, otherwise the server will prompt for it when it starts.

 For TLS, the server also needs the TLS key, and certificates.

 ### Connecting the Stingle app to this server

-For the app to connect to this server, it has to the recompiled with api_server_url set to point to this server.
+For the Stingle app to connect to this server, it has to the recompiled with api_server_url set to point to this server.
 See [this commit](https://github.com/rthellend/stingle-photos-android/commit/c6758758513f7b9d3cdf755085e4b57945f2494f) for an example.

-Note: build the F-Droid version with: gradlew installFdroidRelease
+Note: build the F-Droid version with: `gradlew installFdroidRelease`

 ### Scale and performance

-The server was designed for personal use, not for large scale or speed.
+The server was designed for personal use, not for large scale deployment or speed.
 On a modern CPU and SSD, it scales to 10+ concurrent users with tens of thousands of files per album, while maintaining a response time well under a second (excluding network I/O).